10 Things to Do in Marrakech in May

 Atlas Mountains| ©Spixey

-Did you think Marrakech was only desert?
+Did you think Marrakech was just desert?
 Nothing could be further from the truth.
-The truth is that Marrakech is located at the foot of the Atlas Mountains, which crosses Algeria, Tunisia and Morocco and separates the Mediterranean and Atlantic coast from the Sahara Desert.
+Marrakech is actually located at the foot of the Atlas Mountains, which stretch across Algeria, Tunisia, and Morocco, separating the Mediterranean and Atlantic coasts from the Sahara Desert.

-It is an incomparable landscape, full of traditional Berber villages that are worth visiting.
-Why do I recommend you to take a trip to the Atlas Mountains in May?
-Because Marrakech in May is characterized by good weather and spring-like temperatures.
-In summer, on the other hand, the temperature can climb up to 40 degrees and in winter the chances of rain are very high.
+It is an incomparable landscape, full of traditional Berber villages that are well worth visiting.
+Why do I recommend taking a trip to the Atlas Mountains in May?
+Because Marrakech in May is characterized by good weather and spring temperatures.
+In summer, on the other hand, the temperature can climb to 40º, and in winter, the chances of rain are very high.

-During the route you will be amazed by the views of the waterfalls and valleys that you will encounter.
-In addition, you will be able to have tea with a Berber family and learn more about their culture.
-And, of course, this trip cannot end without a camel ride.
+During the trip, you will be amazed by the views of the waterfalls and valleys you will encounter.
+You can also have tea with a Berber family and learn more about their culture.
+And, of course, this trip would not be complete without a camel ride.

 Book an excursion to the Atlas Mountains

 Spring is the best time to visit Marrakech.
-During the day it is deliciously summery hot and in the evening the temperature is deliciously refreshing.
-And there's no better way to end a long, hot day of sightseeing than with a refreshing, vitamin-packed drink before a delicious dinner on the same terrace.
+During the day, it is deliciously warm, and at dusk, the temperature is pleasantly cool.
+There is no better way to end a long, hot day of sightseeing than with a refreshing, vitamin-packed drink before a delicious dinner on the same terrace.

-Head to the Place des Spices and sit on the terrace of one of the best restaurants in the Medina of Marrakech, the Cafe Des Epices.
+Head to the Spice Square and sit on the terrace of one of the best restaurants in the Medina of Marrakech, the Cafe Des Epices.

-The month of May is the perfect time for you to enjoy its beautiful terrace with stunning views of the city, its delicious orange juice and the wide variety of dishes you will find on its menu.
+May is the perfect time to enjoy its beautiful terrace with stunning views of the city, its delicious orange juice, and the wide variety of dishes you'll find on its menu.

 Book a tour of the medina of Marrakech

-9. Visit the Majorelle Garden, the oasis of Yves Saint Laurent
+9. Visit the Majorelle Garden, Yves Saint Laurent's oasis

 Majorelle Garden| ©Kamal Hammadi